-This section looks at memory, it’s stores and methods to improve memory.
+This section looks at memory, its stores, and methods to improve memory.
 (Equivalent to UK A Level Physical Education).
 Without memory, information processing, and skill learning are not possible.
-The memory is a complicated thing and the whole process of memorising a skill or event is not yet known.
+Memory is a complicated thing and the whole process of memorising a skill or event is not yet known.

 The following tries to explain the process as it is understood so far: